Economic part – Whole plant

 The

-crop is mostly grown under rainfed conditions.
-In regions with good rainfall,
+crop is mostly grown under rainfed

-watering every 3–4 days during the early stages, then once a
+usually necessary.
+However, in dry periods, the crop needs watering every 3–4 days during the early stages, then once a

 week as it grows stronger.
 Once well established, irrigation should be given